Embed This Data

 - 5.9% 5-year compound annual growth

 - Inflation (CPI):

 - FDI Inflow:

-Djibouti has sought to transform itself into a regional trade, finance, and telecommunications hub.
-The economy is driven mainly by services, with industry accounting for less than 20 percent of GDP.
-Increased investment, particularly in construction and port operations, has led to relatively high growth, but onerous regulations still hinder private-sector development.
+Djibouti’s economy is driven mainly by services, with industry accounting for less than 20 percent of GDP.
+Economic activity is centered on port facilities, the railway, and military bases.
+Increased investment, particularly in construction and port operations, has led to relatively high economic growth in recent years.

 The top personal income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a property tax and an excise tax.
-The overall tax burden equals 20.3 percent of total domestic income.
-Government spending amounts to 37.7 percent of total domestic output.
-Public debt has been reduced to below 50 percent of GDP, but the latest budget remains in deficit.
+The overall tax burden equals 19.6 percent of total domestic income.
+Government spending has amounted to 44.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 11.5 percent of GDP.
+Public debt is equivalent to 55.5 percent of GDP.

 The regulatory system’s lack of transparency and clarity injects considerable uncertainty into entrepreneurial decision-making.
 A modern labor market has not been fully developed.
 In 2016, the government and the Saudi Arabia–based Islamic Trade Finance Corporation, a subsidiary of the Islamic Development Bank, signed a $75 million agreement that the IMF warns will probably be used to finance Djibouti’s fuel subsidies.